Hyoban

 }

-When the page style loaded by the browser is inconsistent with the user preference, there will be flickering and style updates.
-We need to inject a script before the page loads to ensure the correct theme (Fixes 1-3).
+When the page styles loaded by the browser are inconsistent with user preferences, page flickering occurs, updating styles.
+We need to inject a script before the page loads to ensure the theme is correct (Fixes 1-3).

 <script>